Skip to content

 Day 1: Arrival in Tokyo

 Today is an arrival day and no group program is scheduled.
-Stretch your legs if you like and explore the local neighbourhood around your hotel, such as Ginza.
-Let us know if you need any local tips.
-You’ll be staying here for two nights, which will help you ease into the trip and recover from any jet-leg.
+Stretch your legs and explore the local neighbourhood around your hotel.
+You’ll be staying here for two nights, which will help you ease into the trip and recover from possible jet lag.

-*Many of our guests arrive a day or so early to settle in before the tour starts.
-Please contact us if you’d like us to arrange additional night’s accommodation in the same room as the tour.
+Many of our guests arrive a day or so early before the tour starts.
+Please contact us if you’d like us to arrange additional nights at the tour hotel.

 No meals